 Vitamin B12 is absorbed through your stomach and intestines.
 As you get older, you have less stomach acid, which lowers your ability to absorb Vitamin B12.
 People with low levels of Vitamin B12 may feel fatigued or tired all the time, have poor balance, or even experience memory problems.

 If your blood work shows you have low levels of Vitamin B12, you can eat the following foods to help increase your B12 levels:

 - Fortified cereals with little to no sugar

-You can increase your vitamin D levels by increasing your intake of foods like salmon, mushroom, fish, egg yolks and yogurt.
+You can increase your Vitamin D levels by increasing your intake of foods like salmon, mushrooms, fish, egg yolks, and yogurt.

 Calcium is a crucial mineral for your body, as it is used for several different functions.
 Consuming Vitamin D while consuming calcium increases your body’s absorption of calcium.